 Reinsurance.
 Milli Reasürans was established in 1929 to manage compulsory reinsurance transactions within Turkey and, as of the date hereof, is the only active reinsurance company resident in Turkey.
-The company fulfilled approximately 10.3% of the domestic industry's need for reinsurance coverage as of December 31, 2015 (source: Milli Reasürans and The Insurance Association of Turkey).
+The company fulfilled approximately 9% of the domestic industry's need for reinsurance coverage as of March 31, 2015 (source: Milli Reasürans and The Insurance Association of Turkey).
 Since 1991, Milli Reasürans accepts business on a voluntary basis from Turkish insurance companies.
-As of March 31, 2016, the Bank owned a 76.6% direct interest in the share capital of Milli Reasürans.
+As of March 31, 2015, the Bank owned a 76.6% direct interest in the share capital of Milli Reasürans.
 Its Singapore branch, opened in 2007, marked the first step of Milli Reasürans' plans to expand its presence beyond national borders.
-Milli Reasürans had gross written premiums of TL 261 million for the three months ended March 31, 2016 and TL 997 million for the year ended December 31, 2015.
-For the three months ended March 31, 2016, the company recorded net profit of TL 5 million on an unconsolidated basis (TL 130 million on an unconsolidated basis for the year ended December 31, 2015).
-In June 2015, A.M.
-Best affirmed Milli Reasürans' financial strength rating as "trAA+" in July 2015.
+Milli Reasürans had gross written premiums of TL 260 million for the three months ended March 31, 2015 and TL 958 million for the year ended December 31, 2014.
+For the three months ended March 31, 2015, the company recorded net profit of TL 9 million (TL 11 million for the year ended December 31, 2014).
+In June 2014, A.M.
+Best affirmed Milli Reasürans' financial strength rating as "B+" and no longer under review, while S&P raised Milli Reasürans' national scale rating to "trAA+" in July 2013.

 Investment Banking.
-TSKB is an equity participation in which the Bank held a 40.52% direct interest and a 50.00% group share as of March 31, 2016.
+TSKB is an equity participation in which the Bank held a 40.52% direct interest and a 50.0% group share as of March 31, 2015.
 TSKB's ordinary shares have been listed on the Borsa İstanbul (and its predecessor, the İSE) since 1986.
 Founded in 1950, TSKB was the first investment bank of Turkey.
-As of March 31, 2016, TSKB is the largest privately owned investment and development bank in Turkey in terms of total assets (source: Turkish Banks Association).
-In consolidated figures, TSKB has total assets of TL 21,677 million and total equity of TL 2,879 million as of March 31, 2016.
-TSKB is principally involved in providing long-term project financing for the domestic and international investments of Turkish companies as well as providing foreign currency and Turkish Lira denominated loans to the Turkish industry.
+As of March 31, 2015, TSKB is the largest privately owned investment and development bank in Turkey in terms of total assets (source: Turkish Banks Association).
+In consolidated figures, TSKB has total assets of TL 17,912 million and total equity of TL 2,396 million as of March 31, 2015.
+TSKB is principally involved in providing long-term project financing for the domestic and international investments of Turkish industry.
 TSKB is also involved in capital market intermediary activities and corporate finance advisory services.
 TSKB's investment banking activities include intermediation in the sale of bonds, shares and other instruments of Turkish companies by public offer or block sale.
 TSKB provides consultancy services to domestic and foreign corporations, including locating strategic or financial partners and advising on company mergers and privatizations.

-Real Estate Investment Trust. İş REIT is a real estate investment trust in which the Bank had a direct equity shareholding of 42.23% as of March 31, 2016.
-According to the Public Disclosure Platform of the Borsa İstanbul, İş REIT was the fourth largest real estate investment trust in Turkey with an asset value of US\$479 million as of March 31, 2016.
+Real Estate Investment Trust. İş Gayrimenkul Yatırım Ortaklığı A.Ş. ("İş REIT") is a real estate investment trust in which the Bank had a direct equity shareholding of 42.23% as of March 31, 2015.
+According to the Public Disclosure Platform of the Borsa İstanbul, İş REIT was the fourth largest real estate investment trust in Turkey with an asset value of US\$425 million as of March 31, 2015.
 The real estate portfolio of İş REIT, from which the company earns rental income, is comprised of office spaces, hotels and commercial properties, such as bank branches and shopping centers located in İstanbul and other Turkish cities.
-The İş Tower Complex in İstanbul where the Bank maintains its headquarters is partially owned by İş REIT (Tower 2, Tower 3 and Kule Çarşı Shopping Mall). İş REIT has also been developing the Bank's "Technology and Operation Center Project" and two residential projects (i.e., Kartal Manzara Adalar and Topkapı Inistanbul projects) in İstanbul and a mixed-use project (i.e., Ege Perla Project) comprised of a shopping mall and residential and home-office units in İzmir.
-Furthermore, İş REIT has also been developing a mixed-use project comprised of office and commercial units in the İstanbul International Financial Center (İstanbul Uluslararası Finans Merkezi).
+The İş Tower complex in İstanbul where the Bank maintains its headquarters is partially owned by İş REIT. İş REIT has also been developing the Bank's "Technology and Operation Center Project" and two residential projects (i.e., Manzara Adalar and Inistanbul projects) in İstanbul and a mixed project comprised of a shopping mall and residential units in İzmir.